sirosen/globus-sdk-python/docs/experimental/session_errors.rst

-Globus Session Error is a response format that conveys to a client any modifications to a session (i.e., "boosting") that will be required in order to complete a particular request.
+Globus Session Error is a response format that conveys to a client any modifications to a session (i.e., "boosting") that will be required to complete a particular request.

 The ``session_errors`` module provides a number of tools to make it easier to identify and handle these errors when they occur.